-- By applying the Management Company's exclusion criteria: - The Sub-Fund excluded investments in companies operating in industries or areas deemed to face significant challenges concerning social sustainability. - By influencing companies' business models towards greater social sustainability: - On behalf of the Sub-Fund, the Management Company influenced companies by engaging in dialogues with management teams and boards and collaborating with other asset managers or partners. - By applying the Management Company's internal sustainability model, SIMS-S: - The fund used SIMS-S both prior to making investments and as a shareholder to assess sustainability risks and opportunities that could impact the investment's risk, return, and societal impact. - By making sustainable investments in companies that support one or more of the following social objectives: - One or more of the following UN Sustainable Development Goals (SDGs): - SDG 1: No poverty - SDG 2: Zero hunger - SDG 3: Good health and well-being - SDG 4: Quality education - SDG 5: Gender equality - SDG 6: Clean water and sanitation - SDG 8: Decent work and economic growth - SDG 10: Reduced inequalities - SDG 11: Sustainable cities and communities - SDG 16: Peace, justice, and strong institutions - o Gender equality, by investing in companies that are more equitable relative to their sector and geographical region. - Gender equality, social inclusion, and diversity, by investing in companies assessed through fundamental analysis to contribute to these objectives. - Specific project contributions through sustainability-labelled bonds, such as social bonds.
+- By applying the Management Company's exclusion criteria: The Sub-Fund excluded investments in companies operating in industries or areas deemed to face significant challenges concerning social sustainability. - By influencing companies' business models towards greater social sustainability: On behalf of the Sub-Fund, the Management Company influenced companies by engaging in dialogues with management teams and collaborating with other asset managers or partners. - By making sustainable investments in companies that support one or more of the following social objectives: - One or more of the following UN Sustainable Development Goals (SDGs): - SDG 1: No poverty - SDG 2: Zero hunger - SDG 3: Good health and well-being - SDG 4: Quality education - SDG 5: Gender equality - SDG 6: Clean water and sanitation - SDG 8: Decent work and economic growth - SDG 10: Reduced inequalities - SDG 11: Sustainable cities and communities - SDG 16: Peace, justice, and strong institutions - Gender equality, by investing in companies that are more equitable relative to their sector and geographical region. - Social inclusion, and diversity, by investing in companies assessed through fundamental analysis to contribute to these objectives - Specific project contributions through sustainability-labelled bonds, such as social bonds.

-For more information about the Management Company's sustainability policy, exclusion criteria, methodology for assessing sustainable investments, and the SIMS-S sustainability model, please visit: Our sustainability approach at Asset Management ISEB
+For more information about the Management Company's sustainability policy, exclusion criteria, and assessment methodology for sustainable investments, please visit: Our sustainability approach at Asset Management | SEB